 Confluent MQTT Proxy delivers a Kafka-native MQTT proxy that allows organizations to eliminate the additional cost and lag of intermediate MQTT brokers.
 MQTT Proxy accesses, combines, and guarantees that IoT data flows into the business without adding additional layers of complexity.

 MQTT Proxy is horizontally scalable, consumes push data from IoT devices, and forwards it to Kafka brokers with low latency.
 No MQTT broker is required as an intermediary.
 The Kafka broker is the source of truth responsible for persistence, high availability, and reliability of the IoT data.
+Please note that producing from Kafka to IoT devices is not implemented yet at the time of writing this blog post.

 However, although everybody thinks about IoT standards like MQTT or OPC UA when integrating IoT devices, oftentimes REST and HTTP(S) are a much simpler solution.